SupportPay

 Holiday celebrations often center around big family gatherings.
 Still, for some elderly individuals, the idea of big, loud events can be overwhelming.
 The holiday season doesn’t have to be big or fancy to be joyful.
 Simplifying holiday gatherings can help your aging loved ones feel included and comfortable.

-Consider smaller, more intimate gatherings: A quieter, low-key holiday celebration may be much more enjoyable for someone with mobility issues, sensory sensitivities or health conditions.
+Consider smaller, more intimate gatherings: A quieter, low-key holiday celebration may be much more enjoyable for an aging parent with mobility issues, sensory sensitivities, or health conditions.
 Fewer guests and less noise mean they can participate in conversations and enjoy the festivities.

 Adjust the timing: If your loved one is tired or has limited energy, consider having a midday or early evening gathering.
 That way, they can join in without feeling exhausted or stressed.